 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
-Along with Scoutmaster Specifics, and Youth Protection Training, this course is required for all direct contact leaders registered in Boy Scout Troop in order to be considered "trained" for those positions.
+Along with Scoutmaster Specifics, and Youth Protection Training, this course is required for all direct contact leaders registered in Scouts BSA troops in order to be considered “trained” for those positions.

 It Happened to Me (video)